bperin/intrepreter/README.md

 - **Deploy Frontend:**
   - Use `gcloud run deploy interpreter-frontend ...` command.
   - Specify the frontend image URL.
-  - Set environment variables (like `VITE_APP_BACKEND_URL` pointing to the deployed backend service URL).
+  - Set environment variables (specifically `VITE_BACKEND_URL` pointing to the deployed backend service URL using `--set-env-vars="VITE_BACKEND_URL=https://your-backend-service-url"`)
   - Allow unauthenticated access.
-- **Deployment Scripts:** The `deploy.sh` and `deploy-prod.sh` scripts provide a starting point for automating deployment, handling environment variables and `gcloud` commands.
-Review and adapt them for your specific GCP setup.
+- **Deployment Scripts:** The `deploy-prod.sh` script provides a starting point for automating deployment to Cloud Run, handling environment variable injection (including `VITE_BACKEND_URL` for the frontend) and `gcloud` commands.
+Review and adapt it for your specific GCP setup.

 ---